jrdelgado2018/GOV1347/blogs/blog2/Blog-Two.md

 it also seems that the presence of outlier points “carry” the correlations.
-The majority of the data in both plots is concentrated in the middle, and there is a very large variation in the vote share achieved by Democrats for any fixed unemployment rate change.
+The majority of the data in both plots is concentrated in the middle, and there is a very large variation in the vote share achieved by Democrats for any fixed unemployment rate.
 So, neither model is very good.
 One interesting thing is that voters seem to react more to the unemployment level at the time of the election than to the percent change from the previous quarter.
 This is indicated by both